pruthivithejan/links/README.md

-<h1 align="center">Links - A Linktree Clone for Developers</h1>
+<h1 align="center">Links - A way for developers to link what's important</h1>

 ## Introduction

-Welcome to **Links**, a Linktree clone built with [Astro.js](https://astro.build/) and styled with [Tailwind CSS](https://tailwindcss.com/).
+Welcome to **Links**, a website built with [Astro.js](https://astro.build/) and styled with [Tailwind CSS](https://tailwindcss.com/).
 This project provides a modern, fast, and customizable solution for developers and creators to showcase their links and social profiles on a single page.

 **Why this project?**
 - ⚡ **Ultra-fast** - Built with Astro for minimal JavaScript and blazing performance